Can Courts shock Celtic & deliver dream?

 And now, Courts faces a season-defining four-game spell that will determine whether or not the team have Hampden and top-six Premiership football to look forward to.

-Unlike last season's semis, the national stadium will be full when the last four compete for a place in May's final.
+Unlike last season's semi-finals, the national stadium will be full when the last four compete for a place in May's final.

 "We as a team and a football club have to look to put on a performance for the fans and target taking them to Hampden," Courts added.
 "That's the ultimate incentive.